-When an administrator creates an account for you, an email message is sent to your email address.
+When the Acronis account is created, an email message is sent to your email address.
 The message contains the following information:

 - Your login.
 This is the user name that you use to log in.
 Your login is also shown on the account activation page.

 - Activate account button.
 Click the button and set the password for your account.
 Ensure that your password is at least nine characters long.
 For more information about the password, refer to Password requirements.